- Hardcover: 256 pages

 —Chloë Sevigny, actress

 THE ROYAL WE is a poetic survey of a time set in a magical city that once was and is no more.
-It is a memoir written by Roddy Bottum, a musician and artist, that documents through prose his coming of age and out of the closet in 1980s San Francisco, a charged era of bicycle messengers, punk rock, street witches, wheatgrass, and rebellion.
+It is a memoir written by Roddy Bottum, a musician and artist, that documents his coming of age and out of the closet in 1980s San Francisco, a charged era of bicycle messengers, punk rock, street witches, wheatgrass, and rebellion.
 The book follows his travels from Los Angeles, growing up gay with no role models, to San Francisco, where he formed Faith No More and went on to tour the world relentlessly, surviving heroin addiction and the plight of AIDS, to become a queer icon.

 RODDY BOTTUM is a musician, writer, creator, and actor based in New York City.
 He started the band Faith No More in San Francisco in the early 1980s and toured the world, selling millions of records.
 In 1992, he came out of the closet and blew open the spectrum of what being gay in the world of rock music meant.
 That same year he also formed the critically acclaimed band Imperial Teen, cited as the original pioneers of alternative queer rock.
-Bottum moved to New York City in 2010 and has performed and created records with Crickets, JD Samson, Nastie Band, and Man on Man, a band with his partner, Joey Holman.
-He’s developing his Sasquatch opera project into a musical in New York City where he continues to live.
+Bottum moved to New York City in 2010 and has performed and created records with Crickets, Nastie Band, and Man on Man, a band with his partner, Joey Holman.
+He is developing his Sasquatch opera project into a musical in New York City, where he continues to live.